lroe34/rsa-project/README.md

 - Video encryption (?)
 - Replacement of Cryptodome library

-Note: although this is fully working RSA Encryption program, it shouldn't be used for cybersecurity do to the nature of
+Note: although this is fully working RSA Encryption program, it shouldn't be used for cybersecurity due to the insecure nature of "random"